wiesenfa/challengeR/README.md

 Wiesenfarth, M., Reinke, A., Landmann A.L., Cardoso, M.J., Maier-Hein,
 L. and Kopp-Schneider, A. (2019).
-Methods and open-source toolkit for analyzing and visualizing challenge results.
-ArXiv
+Methods and open-source toolkit for analyzing and visualizing challenge results. *arXiv preprint arXiv:1910.05121*